bikos13/PHPRestaurant/README.md

 # PHPRestaurant
-A reservation for a Restaurant Web Application based on PHP
+A reservation for a Restaurant Web Application based on PHP.
+This was my first rookie project at the collegue using procedural programming method

 Readme File Under Development ...